 This moth is documented from eastern Long Island and an offshore island.
 It is likely restricted to Long Island and nearby islands.
 There is a historical record from New York City (D. Schweitzer, personal communication), but no documentation.

-This is a very disjunct subspecies.
+This is a very disjunct species.
 Its distribution extends from Cape Cod and offshore islands west to Plymouth, Masachusetts, and includes eastern Long Island and an offshore island in New York.
 In the early 1900s, it also included East River, Connecticut.
 It has also been reported from Singletons at Lakehurst (1951) and Dividing Creek (1996) in southern New Jersey, but no populations have been documented there.
 LaFontaine (1998) indicates that a disjunct population occurs near the mouth of the St. Lawrence River in Canada.
-Typical A. n. nefascia in western North America does not get within 2000 kilometers of the range of this subspecies.
+Typical A. benjamini in western North America does not get within 2000 kilometers of the range of this subspecies.

 Like many other noctuids (owlet moths), the coastal heathland cutworm is a small, brown moth.
 The forewing is reddish brown, with a white strip at the end.
 The hind wing is grayish brown, with darker shading towards the end.
 The wingspan is approximately 30-35 mm.
 Larvae are smooth, brownish gray to brownish black, and grow to approximately 30 mm (Crumb 1956).